 \subsubsection{ROA Estimation Stage}

-The first stage of colearning which we call ROA estimation stage, is aiming to set up a mostly working controller and an estimation of Lyapunov function that can be further refined.
+The first stage of colearning which we call ROA estimation stage, aims to set up a mostly working controller and an estimate of the Lyapunov function that can be further refined.
 As we have discussed, in this stage the most important aspect is the selection of training data and training domain.